 2. Washing: gentle care, loft, and rinsing

-AYAQ insulated jackets must be washed carefully to protect the internal insulation structure.
+AYAQ insulated jackets must be washed carefully to preserve the insulation’s internal structure.

 - Machine wash at max 30°C.